-The stone carvings in the Mao's Compound are equally remarkable, adorning architectural elements such as stone lions, pillars, railings, and other features.
+The stone carvings in this residence are equally remarkable, adorning architectural elements such as stone lions, pillars, railings, and other features.
 These carvings are known for their bold, grand compositions, with strong, powerful lines that evoke a sense of strength and stability.
-The subjects often include mythological legends, animal figures, and symbolic motifs such as coiled loongs, floral patterns, and various animal representations [6].
+The subjects often include mythological legends, animal figures, and symbolic motifs such as coiled loongs, floral patterns, and various animal representations [5].